Bachelor of Arts in Liberal Studies

 Elementary Subject Matter Requirements (ESMR)

 Students who intend to enter a multiple subjects credential program (to become Elementary School teachers) will have either to pass the CSET exam or successfully complete an Elementary Subject Matter Requirements program.
 The ESMR program includes 84 units of coursework distributed across the major and GE (both lower and upper division).
-While SF State's ESMR program has not yet been fully approved by the state, we expect it to be by June 2018.
-In the meantime, please consult with the LS advisor in selecting courses that are slated to be included in the ESMR program.
+Please consult with the LS advisor in selecting courses that are included in the ESMR program.

 General Education Requirements